updated November 10, 2022

 Who doesn't love to take gram-worthy pictures?
 Photos capture important moments in life that we all-too-soon forget.
 These days, we also all aim for likes, shares and comments in the social realm with the ultimate pursuit of "going viral."
 Clarksville's abundant natural beauty, high-profile public art and dramatic historic architecture provide ample opportunities to inspire your creativity and help up your photography game.
 Here are some of the most popular #VisitClarksvilleTN places that make it easy to take fantastic shots!

-1. Customs House Museum
+1. Customs House Museum & Cultural Center

 2. God Bless Clarksville Mural

-Find the God Bless Clarksville Mural, by local artist Olasubomi Aka-Bashorun, on the Strawberry Alley side of Mildred & Mabel's.
+Find the God Bless Clarksville Mural, by local artist Olasubomi Aka-Bashorun, on the Strawberry Alley side of Mildred & Mable's.
 The bicycle adds a seasonal flair and you can see how fun posing there can be.
 Conveniently across the street is Strawberry Alley Ale Works where you can enjoy food and craft beers in a fun environment, inside or out.

 3. Rotary Park